 There are so many ways to eat meat and potatoes, one more fulfilling than the next.
 One especially good way is to take inspiration from the Argentinian’s who often serve meat with chimichurri, a tangy green sauce based on dried herbs, garlic, olive oil and vinegar which provides contrast to the richness of grilled meat for an overall balance.
 This sauce also balances a really buttery potato purée just beautifully, making it way too easy to eat too much carbs and fat – so enjoy this as a Saturday dinner indulgence and not everyday food.

 Another factor that makes this dish a bit hard to eat every day is the fact that to break down chuck eye steak properly some time is needed.
-48 hours or so in a sous-vide gives the ultimate experience but a pressure cooker can be used to speed up this process significantly, some 75 minutes is enough to produce a steak that barely holds itself together.
+75 minutes in a pressure cooker is enough to produce a steak that barely holds itself together.
 In the end this will be a hybrid between a steak and barbecue that just falls apart, with a bit of magic to bring back the caramelized surface and smokiness of a grilled steak.

 4 servings (90 minutes to 48 hours to prepare and cook)

 - Trim any thick outside fat and connective tissue.
 Divide into steak-size pieces, 2.5-4 cm thick.
 Depending on how the cut looks you can use one or more pieces per person.

 - Heat the pressure cooker pot on medium-high temperature and brown the outside of the meat in vegetable oil.